Jaz Shelley

-Jazmin Pamela Shelley (born 13 May 2000) is an Australian college basketball player for the Nebraska Cornhuskers of the Big Ten Conference.
-A point guard, she began her college career at Oregon before transferring to Nebraska after her sophomore season.
-In her first year with the Cornhuskers, Shelley was a second-team All-Big Ten selection.
-She previously played for the Melbourne Boomers of the Women's National Basketball League, where she was named Rookie of the Year in 2019.
+Jazmin Pamela Shelley (born 13 May 2000) is an Australian professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
+She was drafted by the Phoenix Mercury in the 2024 WNBA draft.
+A point guard, she began her college basketball career at Oregon before transferring to Nebraska after her sophomore season.
+In her first year with the Cornhuskers, Shelley was a second-team All-Big Ten selection, before making the coaches' first-team in her next season.
+She returned for a fifth college season and earned second-team All-Big Ten honors.
+Shelley previously played for the Melbourne Boomers of the WNBL, where she was named Rookie of the Year in 2019.
+She played for Geelong United of the Women's National Basketball League (WNBL) in 2024–25.

 Shelley plays for the Australian national team and is a three-time gold medalist at the junior level.

 Early life and career

 Shelley was born on 13 May 2000 to Phil and Carolyn Shelley, in Traralgon, Victoria.
 She grew up in Moe, Victoria, playing basketball, netball and soccer and competing in the high jump before deciding to focus on basketball.
 Shelley competed for her state team Victoria Country at the youth level and was named captain of the under-16 team in 2015.
-In her youth career, she also played for the Moe Meteors of the Country Basketball League, and the Southern Peninsula Sharks of the Big V. By 2016, she moved to Canberra to train full-time at the Australian Institute of Sport.
-In April 2017, Shelley led Victoria Country to its first under-18 national title since 2000, recording 13 points and five rebounds in the final.
+In her youth career, she also played for the Moe Meteors of the Country Basketball League, and the Southern Peninsula Sharks.
+In 2017, Shelley led Victoria Country to its first under-18 national title since 2000, recording 13 points and five rebounds in the final.
 She attended Berwick Secondary College in Berwick, Victoria, and led its team to two Victorian College Championships in 2018, including one at the 3x3 tournament.

+After debuting for the Southern Peninsula Sharks in the Big V in 2015, Shelley moved to Canberra in 2016 to train full-time at the Australian Institute of Sport (AIS).
+She played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL) in 2016 and 2017.
+She returned to the Southern Peninsula Sharks for the 2018 Big V season, where she averaged 17.9 points, 5.2 rebounds, 5.0 assists and 3.6 steals per game.
+She subsequently earned Big V All-Star Five honours.

 On 16 March 2018, Shelley signed an amateur contract with the Melbourne Boomers of the Women's National Basketball League (WNBL) for the 2018–19 season.
 After helping the Boomers reach the semifinals, she was named WNBL Rookie of the Year.
 She received the Basketball Victoria Junior Female Athlete of the Year award for 2018.

 On 4 March 2019, Shelley signed with the Geelong Supercats of the NBL1 for the 2019 season.
 She averaged 10.5 points, 3.5 rebounds and 2.7 assists per game, helping her team achieve a runner-up finish.